Cookies on this website

 In 2013, I have developed and implemented in our laboratory the differentiation of iPSCs from ALS/FTD patients to motor and cortical neurons in a dish.
 Using iPSC-neurons, I aim to determine regulatory pathways affected by disease by implementing the use of spatial proteomics combined with transcriptomics and live imaging.
 The overarching goal of my work is to identify new therapeutic targets that can inform drug development for ALS/FTD.

-If you are interested in joining the group or would like to discuss a collaboration, please contact me.
+If you are interested in joining the group or would like to discuss a collaboration, do not hesitate to get in touch.